 Schizophrenia is a severe chronic mental illness that involves disturbances in cognition, perception, emotion, and other aspects of behavior.
 These disturbances may include positive symptoms, such as hallucinations and delusions, and a range of negative symptoms, including loss of interest and emotional withdrawal.
 Schizophrenia is associated with persistent impairment of a patient's social functioning and productivity.
 Cognitive disturbances often prevent patients with schizophrenia from readjusting to society.
 As a result, patients with schizophrenia are normally required to be under medical care for their entire lives.
-According to the National Institute of Mental Health, or NIMH, approximately one percent of the U.S. population suffers from schizophrenia.
+According to the National Institute of Mental Health (NIMH), approximately one percent of the U.S. population suffers from schizophrenia.

 Most patients with schizophrenia in the United States today are treated with second-generation, or atypical, antipsychotics, which induce fewer motor disturbances than typical, or first-generation, antipsychotics, but still fail to address most of the negative symptoms of schizophrenia.
-In addition, currently prescribed treatments do not effectively address or may exacerbate cognitive disturbances associated with schizophrenia.
+In addition, currently prescribed treatments have either negligible effects on cognitive deficits in schizophrenia or may further impair cognitive performance.
 It is believed that the efficacy of atypical antipsychotics is due to their interactions with dopamine and 5-HT{2A} receptors.
 Despite their commercial success, current antipsychotic drugs have substantial limitations, including inadequate efficacy and severe side effects.
-The side effects induced by the atypical agents may include weight gain, non-insulin dependent (type 2) diabetes, cardiovascular side effects, sleep disturbances, and motor disturbances.
-We believe that these side effects generally arise either from non-essential receptor interactions or from excessive dopamine blockade.
+The side effects associated with these atypical agents may include weight gain, non-insulin dependent (type 2) diabetes, metabolic, sexual and cardiovascular side effects, motor disturbances or sedation.